wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/flow/web-automation/includes/3-handle-webpages.md

 > [!NOTE]
 > For more information about controls, see the **Use repositories in WinAutomation** module.

-The following sections describe all web actions that use controls to handle webpage elements and forms.
+The following sections describe all the web actions that use controls to handle webpage elements and forms.

 ## Click Link on Web Page action